 We treat every patient as an individual

 We’re sensitive to the fact that every patient is different, and that their needs will change as their illness progresses.
 We understand that every patient needs their own different combination of medical and nursing care, psychological and emotional support, cultural, social and practical support.
-We work together with patients and their families, medical team and other health care professionals to decide on the best possible care for every child or young person who comes to us.
+We work together with patients and their families, medical team and other health care professionals to decide on the best possible care for every child who comes to us.

 We provide free care to those who need it

 The care we offer is free of charge to the families who need it and are eligible.
-We rely on the generosity of the public to keep our doors open, with voluntary donations making up the majority of the over £5 million every year we need to find to run the hospice service.
+We rely on the generosity of the public to keep our doors open, with voluntary donations making up the majority of the £3.6 million every year we need to find to run the hospice service.

 We’re here for the whole family